-First of all, Forex is a no dealing desk market with all transactions running 'over the counter', and it comprises a huge number of participants.
+First of all, Forex is a no-dealing desk market with all transactions running 'over the counter', and it comprises a huge number of participants.

 The major Forex market players are the largest global banks.
-Thus, the price on each particular instrument is determined freely, unlike the price of exchange products.
+Thus, the price for each particular instrument is determined freely, unlike the price of exchange products.
 This means that Forex works like a few exchange shops may do, with each shop showing a slightly different rate, even when such shops are very close one to another.

-In Forex, every market participant chooses the price they are willing to buy or to sell an asset at, and every bank has a liquidity pool formed out of the buy and sell request.
-Say, a bank is willing to buy 100 000 units of EURUSD at 1.1010, 500 000 units at 1.1015, etc. This liquidity info is transferred to our trading platforms and is displayed at the best price available, i.e. 1.1010.
+In Forex, every market participant chooses the price they are willing to buy or sell an asset at, and every bank has a liquidity pool formed out of the buy and sell request.

+However, with increased volatility, such as when breaking news is released, or low liquidity, like long before the trading day is over, it may be much larger.
 With so many participants in the market, each with their own conditions and prices, one cannot determine how much this difference could be, not even in theory.